Positiv COVID-19 test result – isolation in Iceland

 I also had two options.
 I could stay in the previously booked cottage near Selfoss, but then I would have to pay for the entire stay myself.
 Or go to a hotel in Reykjavik at Iceland’s expense (including food).

 Before making the decision, I contacted my insurance company.
 It turned out they could cover accommodation’s costs up to EUR 100 per day, but this didn’t include food.
-We considered this option for a short time, because it would enable my partner to keep me company without additional costs.
+We considered this option for a short time because it would enable my partner to keep me company without additional costs.
 However, I was afraid that if for some reason they would take me to the hospital, my insurance company would stop covering the costs.
 Due to the high risk and additional costs for the car and food, I decided to stay in a hotel in Reykjavik by myself.

 I arrived at the hotel on Monday in the afternoon.
-My partner brought me there with a rented car.
+My partner brought me there in a rented car.
 Earlier, I was asked over the phone if I have the possibility to get there.
 In case I wouldn’t, they would most probably organize some kind of transportation for me.

-Finally my isolation began and I was sitting in a small hotel room for a week.
-In the room there was a TV, a fridge and a kettle.
+Finally, my isolation began and I was sitting in a small hotel room for a week.
+In the room, there was a TV, a fridge and a kettle.
 The windows could only be slightly ajar so I was missing the fresh air a lot.
 The entire hotel was prepared for people with positive COVID-19 results.
-During my isolation there were only about 15 people, but earlier there were even 75.
+During my isolation, there were only about 15 people, but earlier there were even 75.

 I am lucky that I had no COVID-19 symptoms at all.
 However, I managed to exchange a few words with the staff and they said that some of the people staying there were feeling really bad.
-At the beginning, I also had a few talks about how I feel.
+In the beginning, I also had a few talks about how I feel.
 Since I always said I had zero symptoms, they stopped calling me over time.

 Food in the COVID-19 hotel in Reykjavik

 The food in the hotel is also at the expense of Iceland.
-At the beginning, the lady who contacted me said that I cannot require vegan food.
+In the beginning, the lady who contacted me said that I cannot require vegan food.
 Nevertheless, when I came to the hotel they asked immediately about allergies and diet and I got vegan dishes every day.
 The daily plan looked as follows:

 9:00 – breakfast